But for us it was time to move on.

 Making the move

-Around Each time we are in a situation like this we realize the value of our two-way radios.
+Each time we are in a situation like this we realize the value of our two-way radios.
 We would have liked to have had the sun behind us, but since we were heading west behind the reef that could not be.
 Still, everything went smoothly and we crossed behind the reef with 10 feet of water under the keel.
 About two-thirds of the way in toward the beach we turned north and ran parallel to the reef.
 Our guidebook noted the best anchorages were north of the resort located there and in the sandy patches.
 The bottom here is a thin layer of sand over hard coral, and there is a lot of turtle grass covering the bottom.
 The water is crystal clear so it’s easy to tell where the sandy patches are.
 Finding sandy patches would be our routine for anchoring for some time to come.
-After three attempts, following our usual anchoring procedures, we finally were able to set the anchor just before 3 p.m.
-The water behind the reef was flat and comfortable.
-We made sure we were anchored behind an area that was breaking fairly heavily since that meant the swells were being knocked down by the reef.
-We began shifting into our at anchor mode, not yet realizing this would prove to be an interesting anchorage.
+After three attempts, following our usual anchoring procedures, we finally were able to set the anchor just before

 Taking in the sights